 Place chicken thighs, bacon, garlic, pearl onions, and sliced carrots in the slow cooker.

-Deglaze the skillet with burgundy scraping the skillet bottom with a wooden spoon to loosen all the tasty brown bits of goodness.
+Deglaze the skillet with wine scraping the skillet bottom with a wooden spoon to loosen all the tasty brown bits of goodness.
 If you are concerned about the alcohol content allow the wine to come to a simmer to evaporate the alcohol, and also replace half of the wine with chicken stock.

 Pour the liquid from skillet into slow cooker.